 - TV viewing figures grew significantly as England progressed, with a peak of 26.5 million people watching the England vs. Croatia match live on ITV.

 - There were over 645,000 mentions of the World Cup in the last week of the tournament from over 60,000 unique users on Twitter, with engagement at 2.1 million.

-- England’s semi-final match alone triggered an estimated £555 million of UK consumer spending on food, drink and memorabilia.
+- England’s semi-final match alone triggered an estimated £555 million of UK consumer spending

 - High demand for England shirts led to many stores selling out, providing another boost to the UK economy.

 - The World Cup song Three Lions made it to number 1 in the charts, 22 years after it was first released, making it the first song to top the charts on 4 separate occasions.